 Key Takeaways: Current user flow has three main problems.

 - First, users only can ask for a referral through their connection.
-If users don’t know anyone within their organization, they can’t ask referral.
+If users don’t know anyone within their organization, they can’t ask for referrals.

-- Second, the referral message just a referral templet won’t make any meaningful connection.
+- Second, the referral message just a referral template that won’t make any meaningful connection.

 - Third, If users don’t have a connection, they need to make the connection first; the time is uncertain, and they may not respond.

-2 How might we help job seekers get more chance to ask for a referral?
+2 How might we help job seekers get more chances to ask for a referral?

 New LinkedIn referral experience for job seekers

 After analyzing the old and current LinkedIn referral experience and knowing the pain point, I created the new user flow based on all the previous Synthesis.
-I was carefully designed every step to make sure users won’t get stuck or at the dead end.
+I carefully designed every step to make sure users won’t get stuck or at a dead end.

 - Connections won’t be a necessary condition anymore: Users can see all available referrals even if they are not connected with this person.

-- The referral request includes all necessary information for the employee to quickly know the job seekers experience include the message, referral question, job seeker’s experience, resume, etc
+- The referral request includes all necessary information for the employee to quickly know the job seeker's experience including the message, referral question, job seeker’s experience, resume, etc

 - There will be a status indicator to show users their request status.